coryshain/cdr/docs/source/formula.rst

 Continuous predictors
 ---------------------

-DTSR's discrete convolution is only exact for discrete impulses (e.g. spikes of stimulus).
+CDR's discrete convolution is only exact for discrete impulses (e.g. spikes of stimulus).
 Impulse streams that constitute `samples` from a continuous source signal cannot be convolved exactly because the source is generally not analytically integrable.
-However, DTSR supports discrete approximation of convolution with continuous inputs through linear interpolation of the impulse between samples, performed at a fixed frequency.
+However, CDR supports discrete approximation of convolution with continuous inputs through linear interpolation of the impulse between samples, performed at a fixed frequency.

 To flag a predictor as continuous, use the ``cont`` keyword argument in the IRF call of the model formula, as shown::